-As soon as practicable after the ratification of the Agreement by both parties herein, the Association will deliver to the Disby both parties herein, the Association will deliver to the District Office a photo-ready copy of the Agreement.
+As soon as practicable after the ratification of the Agreement by both parties herein, the Association will deliver to the District Office a photo-ready copy of the Agreement.
 The District, within fifteen (15) working days, shall reproduce and deliver 1500 copies to the Association.